Homemade Starbucks Banana Bread (Better Than the Original!)

 Instructions

-• Add 1/2 of the dry ingredients into the wet ingredients, mix until the flour is just mixed in, then add in the remaining flour and 1/2 cup walnuts, blend together until everything is mixed together.
+• Add half of the dry ingredients to the wet ingredients, mixing until the flour is just incorporated.
+Then, add the remaining flour and the chopped pecans, mixing until just combined.
+Do not overmix.

-• Do not over stir.
-Pour batter into a greased 8x4 inch loaf pan.
-Then top the batter with the remaining chopped walnuts.
-Bake at 350 degrees for 55 to 60 minutes or until a toothpick inserted near the center comes out clean.
+• Pour the batter into the prepared loaf pan and top with the chopped walnuts.
+Bake for 55 to 60 minutes or until a toothpick inserted near the center comes out clean.

 Video